Urinary Tract Infection

 If the urine dipstick is positive (nitrites* or leukocyte esterase ± blood) or clinically in keeping with UTI, then a sample of the urine should be sent off for microscopy, culture, and sensitivities (MC&S).
 These are usually referred to as a ‘mid-stream urine (MSU)’ or, if the patient is catheterised, a ‘catheter specimen of urine (CSU)’.

 *Most Gram-negative bacteria will convert nitrates to nitrites so can be used as a surrogate marker for a urinary infection

-A bladder scan may be warranted if the patient has entered retention; if this is the case, catheterisation is typically indicated.
+A bladder scan may be required if the patient has potentially entered retention; if this is the case, catheterisation is typically indicated.

-If pyelonephritis is suspected or in cases of recurrent UTIUs, a renal US may be required to check for obstructive causes.
+If pyelonephritis is suspected or in cases of recurrent UTIs, a renal US or further definitive imaging may be required to check for obstructive causes.

-Ensure the patient is well hydrated (either through PO or IV routes) and maintains a satisfactory urine output of >0.5mL/kg/hour.
+Ensure the patient is well hydrated (either through PO or IV routes) and maintains a satisfactory urine output (>0.5mL/kg/hour)

-Definitive management is with antibiotics; ensure to refer to your local antimicrobial prescribing guidelines for guidance, classically trimethoprim, nitrofurantoin, and co-amoxiclav are common antibiotic choices.
+Definitive management is with antibiotics, referring to your local antimicrobial prescribing guidelines for guidance; classically trimethoprim, nitrofurantoin, and co-amoxiclav are common antibiotic choices.

 The majority of UTIs will resolve from the empirical treatment, yet adapt accordingly following MC&S results if poor response.
 Any catheterised patients with a UTI should have their catheter changed prior to starting any antibiotics.